Webflow v Headless CMS

 Headless: Competitive pricing - but costs may add up elsewhere e.g. design costs

 You need a fast site period.
-B2B and SaaS websites are all about funnel optimization and conversion rates.
+The websites of scaling companies are all about funnel optimization and conversion rates.
 Several tools can be used to measure site performance including PageSpeed Insights (Google) and Pingdom Website Speed Test (Solarwinds).

 Webflow: Webflow sites will perform well but are unlikely to match speeds of a well-built Headless CMS